So, a little bit about the photographer, me, which may debunk a few myths about photographers…

 What’s my favourite camera?

 Oh come ON!
 They all take pictures so they are all fine.
-I do love my Canon EOS5D Mk3, but that’s mainly because it has a full-frame sensor so I can use my favourite wide-angle lenses.
+As a landscape photographer I do love my Canon EOS5D Mkiii, but that’s mainly because it has a full-frame sensor so I can use my favourite wide-angle lenses.
 Apart from that, the best camera is the one I have in my hand right here right now.

 What Gear do I use?